 "We're talking to a start-up that takes all the waste out of a municipality and pays a fee for that trash," she says.
 "They divide all the waste into different streams - metal, plastics, fibers, and so on - and then find secondary uses."
-Such models are supported by a growing range of digital solutions, from smart bins that can weigh different types of waste to

-Municipal waste management can be transformed into a profit center and can contribute to a circular economy. automation technologies that use virtual reality and image-recognition software to identify garbage.
+Such models are supported by a growing range of digital solutions, from smart bins that can weigh different types of waste to automation technologies that use virtual reality and image-recognition software to identify garbage.
 Even e-trading platforms for waste are emerging.